-Only one of the six submitted properties for a new site is within the traditional, downtown boundaries.
-That's the old Royal Dog and Modern Cleaners site off, Third Street (combined) 4,72 acres ) - but it's also the smallest of Site 3: South of West Third the five proposed sites, at 1.1 acres.
+Only one of the six submitted properties for a new site is within the traditional downtown boundaries.
+That's the old Royal Dog and Modern Cleaners site off Third Street | combined) 4,72 acres | but it's also the smallest of Site 3: South of West Third the five proposed sites, at 1.1 for the current site.
+The lease with the First United Methodist Church will expire in March